 The Solution: Dynamic Asset and Information Management

-KeenIM and RecordPoint have teamed to provide the natural resources industry a Dynamic Asset and Information Management (DAIM) solution that leverages the best of the next generation of information management, implements transparent records management, and uses dynamic data integration to provide value throughout the lifecycle of the asset.
+KeenIM and RecordPoint have teamed to provide the natural resources industry a Dynamic Asset and Information Management (DAIM) solution that leverages the best of the next generation of information management.
+This solution implements transparent records management, and uses dynamic data integration to provide value throughout the lifecycle of the asset.

 KeenIM’s Ready4IM solution provides quick and easy information management deployments that span the enterprise, tightly integrated with RecordPoint’s platform to manage compliance requirements in relation to electronic and physical records.
 Our solutions are available for both cloud (Office 365) or on-premises SharePoint environments.